 Mark this down as one of Paris's most bizarre—and fascinating—collections.
-The museum, housed in the gorgeous 17th-century Hôtel de Guénégaud, features lavishly appointed rooms stocked with animal- and hunt-theme art by the likes of Rubens and Gentileschi, plus antique weaponry and taxidermy animals.
-In a tribute to Art Nouveau, the décor includes chandeliers curled like antlers and matching railings.
+The museum, housed in the gorgeous 17th-century Hôtel de Guénégaud, features lavishly appointed rooms stocked with animal- and hunt-themed art by the likes of Rubens and Gentileschi, plus antique weaponry and taxidermy animals.
+In a tribute to Art Nouveau, the decor includes chandeliers curled like antlers and matching railings.
 Older kids will appreciate the jaw-dropping Trophy Room with an impressive menagerie of beasts, not to mention the huge polar bear stationed outside.
-There is a lovely multimedia exhibit on the myth of the unicorn; as well as an interactive display of bird calls.
+There is a lovely multimedia exhibit on the myth of the unicorn, as well as an interactive display of bird calls.
 Temporary exhibits and silent auctions take place on the first floor.